Diaper Rash: Causes, Symptoms, & Relief for Your Baby

 Your baby may also be sensitive or allergic to certain substances or ingredients, such as:

-Other Causes Of Diaper Rash
+Other Causes of Diaper Rash

 Some conditions that look like diaper rash may have different underlying causes.
 For example, seborrheic dermatitis can affect the diaper area when the skin produces too much oil.
 Rarely, a genetic condition like acrodermatitis enteropathica—linked to zinc deficiency—may be the cause.